Table Parsing with Camelot for Insurance Policy and Claims Data

 Deterministic Routing Architecture

-Insurance carriers and third-party administrators distribute documents across dozens of templates, each with varying table geometries, border styles, and header conventions.
+Permalink to "Deterministic Routing Architecture"Carriers and third-party administrators distribute documents across dozens of templates, each with varying table geometries, border styles, and header conventions.
 A production pipeline must never invoke Camelot blindly.
-The ingestion layer should evaluate PDF metadata, page dimensions, and vector object density to classify documents before extraction begins.
+The ingestion layer evaluates PDF metadata, page dimensions, and vector object density to classify the document before extraction begins, then selects one of Camelot’s two extraction paradigms:

 import logging